python-trio/trio/docs/source/reference-core.rst

    what you use when you're looking for a queue.
 The main difference is that Trio splits the classic queue interface up into two objects.
-The advantage of this is that it makes it possible to put the two ends in different processes, and that we can close the two sides separately.
+The advantage of this is that it makes it possible to put the two ends in different processes without rewriting your code, and that we can close the two sides separately.

+`MemorySendChannel` and `MemoryReceiveChannel` also expose several more features beyond the core channel interface:

+.. autoclass:: MemorySendChannel
+   :members:

+.. autoclass:: MemoryReceiveChannel
+   :members:

 A simple channel example
 ++++++++++++++++++++++++

-Here's a simple example of how to use channels:
+Here's a simple example of how to use memory channels:

 .. literalinclude:: reference-core/channels-simple.py